thoughtbot/factory_bot/GETTING_STARTED.md

 Aliases
 -------
 FactoryGirl allows you to define aliases to existing factories to make them easier to re-use.
-This could come in handy when, for example, your Post object has an author attribute that actually refers to an instance of a User class.
-While normally FactoryGirl can infer the factory name from the association name, in this case it will look for a author factory in vain.
+This could come in handy when, for example, your Post object has an author attribute that actually refers to an instance of an User class.
+While normally FactoryGirl can infer the factory name from the association name, in this case it will look for an author factory in vain.
 So, alias your user factory so it can be used under alias names.

 ```ruby
 factory :user, aliases: [:author, :commenter] do